MjrRawne/APIWeaver/fastapi_demo/apiweaver-example.md

-# SaaS-to-MCP Server Testing Guide
+# APIWeaver Server Testing Guide

-This guide demonstrates how to use the **saas-to-mcp MCP server** to register and test various API endpoints with different authentication methods.
+This guide demonstrates how to use the **APIWeaver MCP server** to register and test various API endpoints with different authentication methods.
 We'll use a comprehensive FastAPI demo application as our example.

 ## 🎯 Overview

-The saas-to-mcp MCP server provides tools to:
+The APIWeaver MCP server provides tools to:
 - **Register APIs** with different authentication methods
 - **Call registered APIs** dynamically
 - **Manage API configurations** and schemas